massahito/taskmaster/docs/client-spec.md

 ## Output format

-`serv-command` described in `Command syntax` section should not output anything.
+`serv-command` in this client (reload, shutdown) do not use CmdArg for scoping; they always act on the TaskServer itself.

 `proc-command` described in `Command syntax` section should output the status of Processes.
 Since TaskServer always response the status of all processes, scoping should be done in TaskClient.